-Orange already has a build-in widget with marker genes, but what if your marker genes are not in included its library?
-Well, there is no reason to give up, with only a few extra steps you can easily import our own.
+Orange already has a build-in widget with marker genes, but what if your marker genes are not included in its library?
+Well, there is no reason to give up, with only a few extra steps you can easily import your own.

-Now we import our marker genes using File widget.
+We can import our marker genes using the File widget.
 Here we are using the marker genes that we identified and saved in the last steps of our earlier blog.
 Marker genes can be formatted in a simple table.
-In case your data does not include Entrez IDs for your genes, you have to process them with the Genes widget first (with organism set to Mus Musculus), so that scOrange assigns them Entrez IDs and can later match them to the genes in the data you are analysing.
+In case your data does not include Entrez IDs for your genes, you have to process them with the Genes widget first (with organism set to Mus Musculus in this case), so that scOrange assigns them Entrez IDs and can later match them to the genes in the data you are analysing.